ben-willis/grey-jcr/README.md

 ```

 #### 4. Set up the Postgres database
 To set up the database you need to create the tables and add your user (defined in .env) as the website editor.
+To do this first run `docker-compose up -d` to start the app and services in the background, then run:

-To do this run `docker-compose run app npm run migrate-postgres`.
-This will create the required tables in the databse.
-Next you need to run `docker-compose run app npm run seed-postgres` to add yourself as the website editor.
+ 1. `docker-compose run app npm run migrate-postgres` - this will create the required tables in the database
+ 2. `docker-compose run app npm run seed-postgres` - this will add the user defined in the .env file as the website editor

  Note these steps are only required on installation and if you delete the postgres-data directory.

 #### 5. Running the app
 Simply run `docker-compose up` to start the app in the foreground.
 Then visit "localhost:3000" in your browser to view the site.
 To stop the app simple press ctrl+c.